top of page

 • GS is for Giving it back to Space – to give, you must let go.
 Are you letting go?

-Adding aspects of the Buddhist tradition, such as the circumambulation of the stupa, the Buddha’s burial mounds, and the Five Buddha Family Mandala, can add meaning and complexity to this simple practice.
+Just these six steps can provide context for processing through a feeling.
+Incorporating aspects of the Buddhist tradition, such as the circumambulation of the stupa, the Buddha’s burial mounds, and the Five Buddha Family Mandala, can enrich this simple process with meaning and complexity.

 Stupa practice: remembering death and loss

 So much of our suffering and our most destructive and reactive habits come from living in a state of agitated denial of loss.
 By calling to mind our losses and our reactions to loss, we return to a more sober and grounded state of mind, a mind more responsive to its environment and to others.
-This insight goes all the way back to the Buddha's life with his teachings to Kisa Gotami, a woman who lost her mind in the face of grief about the death of her child.
-She couldn't perceive her child was actually dead and carried the rotting corpse around for weeks, asking for someone to heal the child.
+This insight goes all the way back to the Buddha's life with his teachings to Kisa Gotami, a woman who lost her mind in the face of grief about the death of her baby.
+She couldn't perceive her infant was actually dead and carried the rotting corpse around for weeks, asking for someone to heal the child.
 Someone suggested talking to the Buddha.
 The Buddha healed her by having her gently reflect on the nature of death by sending her on a quest to find a mustard seed from a family where no one had died.
-This brought her to the awareness that the living are few, but the dead are many.
+Her inability to find such a family slowly brought her to the dawning awareness that the living are few, but the dead are many.
 Kisa Gotami was able to return to grieving and her sanity.
 Later, she became a famous disciple of the Buddha, known for her wisdom.
 In the Buddhist tradition, the stupa and the Five Buddha Families are brought together in one image, called the Pancha Buddha Stupa.
-Using the image of the Pancha Buddha Stupa, the FEELiNGS practice moves clockwise around the stupa, spending some time in each zone of wisdom.
+Using the image of the Pancha Buddha Stupa, the FEELiNGS - Nothing to Grasp practice moves clockwise around the stupa, spending some time in each zone of wisdom.
 It is traditional to start in the East.

 Wisdoms of the Mandala:

-• East – Akshobhya – Mirror-like Wisdom – Water – flowing water emotion, hard ice emotion
+• East – Akshobhya – Mirror-like Wisdom – Water – calm reflective water, flowing, steam, hard ice mind

-• South – Ratnasambhava – Wisdom of Equanimity – Earth – the richness of decay and new life
+• South – Ratnasambhava – Wisdom of Equality – Earth – the richness of decay and new life

 • West – Amitabha – Discerning Wisdom – Fire – the light that sees and warms